cipherzzz/cardano-node/README.md

- # Cardano Node Docker
+This repository contains a Dockerfile used to build a docker image of the Cardano SL node with wallet features.

-This repository contains a Dockerfile used to build a docker image of the Cardano-sl node with wallet features.
+For more informations read https://cardanodocs.com/introduction/